What to Eat With IBS Attack

 - Practicing yoga, meditation, and deep breathing to help minimize stress.

-- Trying heat therapy to promote blood flow, and help to relax muscles and decrease stress.
+- Trying heat therapy to promote blood flow, help to relax muscles and decrease stress.

 - Trying alternative therapies, such as massage and acupuncture.